Idol worshippers.

 34. Zeus (king of the gods, god of the sky, lightning, thunder, law and order / Symbols: thunderbolt, planet Jupiter, eagle, bull, oak / Roman equivalent: Jupiter)

-35. Malcam, aka Malkam, Malcham, Milkowm, Milcom, Milkom (Ammonite chief god / Symbols: bull, stars)
+35. Malcam, aka Malkam, Malcham, Milkowm, Milcom, Milkom (Ammonite chief god / “Milcom the abomination of the sons of Ammon” 2 Kings 23:13 / Symbols: bull, stars)

 36. Meni, aka Marduk (god of Babylon, god of creation, water, agriculture, justice, medicine, and magic / Greek equivalent: Zeus / Roman equivalent: Jupiter)